AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Orchestration].
 You can also consult the [!DNL Journey Orchestration] [Release Notes](../release-notes/release-notes.md).

+## October 2020 {#october-2020}

+* Information has been added on how to configure a timeout for an event.
+[Read more](../building-journeys/event-activities.md#listening-to-events-during-a-specific-time).

 ## September 2020 {#september-2020}

 * The interface description section has been updated to reflect the new **All selector** menu.
 [Read more](../about/user-interface.md)